Rohrmannresearch-TitlelineInNewFont!.jpg

 <to be conducted in Australia, Switzerland, Germany and Hong Kong>

-Note: Conceptual and empirical analysis of the concepts risk propensity, risk aversion and related constructs; funded by ARC grant; phase 1 completed.
+Note: Conceptual and empirical analysis of the concepts risk propensity, risk aversion and related constructs; creation of 4 different questionnaires; phase 1 completed.
 Hong Kong part underway.
-Project report available.
+Project reports available, publication submitted.

 [RAP] Risk attitudes of polar researchers